Will Maria follow in Irma's footsteps?

-Maria became the seventh hurricane of the 2017 Atlantic hurricane season on Sunday and is forecast to strengthen to a category 3 storm over the next few days.
+Maria became the seventh hurricane of the 2017 Atlantic hurricane season on Sunday.
+The storm is expected to strengthen to a category 3 storm over the next few days.
 We would normally have six hurricanes in an average season.

 Tropical storm and hurricane warnings are in effect for the Lesser Antilles, including the same islands that were impacted by Irma and Jose.
 A hurricane watch is in effect for the U.S. and British Virgin Islands.